Case Study: Rachel’s PCOS Story

 Rachel’s Intake

-When Rachel first came to me, I could see how debilitating and exhausting her health had become to her daily life.
-In order to remedy her all-encompassing symptoms, we needed to dive into what was going on beneath the surface.
+When Rachel first came to me, I could see how debilitating and exhausting her health had become in her daily life.
+To remedy her all-encompassing symptoms, we needed to dive beneath the surface.

 Comprehensive Lab Testing